Blosc/python-blosc2/ANNOUNCE.rst

-Announcing Python-Blosc2 2.2.7
+Announcing Python-Blosc2 2.2.8
 ==============================

-This is a maintenance release, where we have upgraded to latest C-Blosc2 2.10.3.
+This is a maintenance release, where we are providing binary wheels for Python 3.12 (yay!).
+We have also upgraded to latest C-Blosc2 2.10.4.
-This provides the ability to use the blosc2_openhtj2k dynamic plugin (see https://github.com/Blosc/blosc2_openhtj2k for more info on this).

 For more info, you can have a look at the release notes in: